lalomorales22/penguins/docs/gateway/remote-gateway-readme.md

 ---
-summary: "SSH tunnel setup for Penguins.app connecting to a remote gateway"
+summary: "Quick SSH tunnel recipe for reaching a loopback-only Penguins gateway remotely."
-read_when: "Connecting the macOS app to a remote gateway over SSH"
+read_when: "Connecting a browser or CLI to a remote gateway over SSH"
-title: "Remote Gateway Setup"
+title: "SSH Tunnel Quick Recipe"
 ---

-# Running Penguins.app with a Remote Gateway
+# SSH tunnel quick recipe

-Penguins.app uses SSH tunneling to connect to a remote gateway.
-This guide shows you how to set it up.
+Use this when the Gateway stays bound to loopback on a remote host and you want private access from your laptop without opening a public port.

 ## Overview